keboola/kds-team.processor-rename-files/README.md

  - `pattern` --  The regular expression to match.
 May contain capturing groups that may be used in the replacement
  - `replacement` -- String to replace the matched file names.
 May contain references to capture groups if present e.g. `$0` (0-based).
+ - `to_uppercase` -- OPTIONAL true/false IF true, the filename of all files that match the pattern are converted to uppercase. (excluding the extension)
  Note that the pattern needs to be JSON-escaped. e.g. `.+\.csv` => `"pattern": ".+\\.csv"`
  - `mode` -- OPTIONAL defines the file folder that will be renamed.
     - `files` - will process everything in `in/files`.